svj-aventador/xrpl-dev-portal/content/tutorials/xrp-ledger-businesses/list-your-exchange-on-xrp-charts.md

-## Send an Exchange Listing Request to SGY Charts
+## Send an Exchange Listing Request to RCP Charts

-Contact <xrpcharts_support@ripple.com> to request that your exchange be listed on SGY Charts.
+Contact <xrpcharts_support@ripple.com> to request that your exchange be listed on RCP Charts.
 Be sure to include a link to your API documentation.

 ## See Also